 Add peeled garlic and almonds to a food processor and blend until it creates a fine powder.

-Add in washed cilantro, canola oil and lemon juice.
+Add in washed pesto or cilantro, canola oil and lemon juice.
 Be sure to catch the lemon seeds so they don’t end up in the food processor.
 Blend until smooth.

 Add in Parmesan cheese and blend one more time.